rajibchisim/eleventy-site/src/posts/blog-at-same-date.md

 ---
+excerpt: Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
+Separated they live in Bookmarksgrove right at the coast of the Semantics, a large language ocean.
+A small river named Duden flows by their place and supplies it with the necessary regelialia.
+It is a paradisematic country, in which roasted parts of sentences fly into your mouth.
 draft: true
 title: I hate yogurt.
 It's just stuff with bits in. changed today.
 slug: i-hate-yogurt
 author: rajib
 permalink: /blogs/{{ title | slug }}/
 date: 2021-07-24T12:58:13.805Z
+featured: assets/uploads/blog/name-with-spaces.jpeg
 tags:
   - Tags
   - blog
-excerpt: Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
-Separated they live in Bookmarksgrove right at the coast of the Semantics, a large language ocean.
-A small river named Duden flows by their place and supplies it with the necessary regelialia.
-It is a paradisematic country, in which roasted parts of sentences fly into your mouth.
 categories:
   - One
   - Two